Backpacking Is Life · Updated June 2026

 Shinjuku: the easiest all-round base for a first trip

-Shinjuku is not always the most glamorous recommendation, but it is consistently the safest one.
-The main reason is Shinjuku Station itself — one of the busiest stations in the world, which means almost every Tokyo line either passes through or connects close by.
-From Shinjuku, you are rarely more than two or three stops from anything significant.
+Shinjuku isn’t always the most glamorous recommendation, but it’s consistently the safest one.
+The reason is Shinjuku Station itself — one of the busiest stations in the world, which means almost every Tokyo line either passes through or connects close by.
+From Shinjuku, you’re rarely more than two or three stops from anything significant.

-The area is dense in a way that takes some adjusting to on day one, but that density works in your favour: there are hundreds of restaurants in walking distance, convenience stores on every corner, late-night options if your plans run long, and a functioning neighbourhood that does not shut down at 9pm.
-On my first Tokyo trip, staying in Shinjuku meant I never had to factor in “how do I get back” until actually late at night — most things I wanted were accessible in a single train hop.
+The area is dense in a way that takes adjusting to on day one, but that density works in your favour: hundreds of restaurants within walking distance, convenience stores on every corner, late-night options if your plans run long, and a neighbourhood that doesn’t shut down at 9pm.
+On my first Tokyo trip, staying in Shinjuku meant I never had to factor in “how do I get back” until genuinely late at night.

 Airport access: From Narita, the Narita Express (N’EX) runs direct to Shinjuku in around 80-90 minutes.
 From Haneda, roughly 40-50 minutes via the Keikyu Line with one transfer.